secadaIO/elyon-sol-framework-v2/docs/WHAT_ELYON_SOL_REFUSES.md

-\# What Elyon-Sol Refuses
+# What Elyon-Sol Refuses

-Elyon-Sol is designed to refuse action when governance conditions are not met.
+Status: Draft
+Scope: Public-Safe
+Governance: Elyon-Sol MASTER CONTEXT v1.0 compliant

+This document is descriptive only and defines refusal semantics.
+It introduces no execution logic.

+---

 It explicitly refuses to:

-\- Execute without VERIFIED authority
+- Execute without VERIFIED authority

-\- Treat identity as permission
+- Treat identity as permission

-\- Treat confidence as justification
+- Treat confidence as justification

-\- Assume consent
+- Assume consent

-\- Continue after revocation or expiry
+- Continue after revocation or expiry

-\- Retry escalation when authority is absent
+- Retry escalation when authority is absent

 Refusal is not failure.

 Refusal is correctness.